3 / 5 Stars

 |10 Years (Annualized)||7.8%|

 The investment seeks total return and, as a secondary objective, high current income.
-The fund will invest primarily in corporate bonds rated lower than BBB-.
-These are commonly known as high yield bonds or junk bonds and involve greater risks than investment grade bonds.
-It will also invest in unrated bonds the managers judge to be of comparable quality.
-The fund may invest up to 25% of its total assets in foreign securities; however, it will limit investments in emerging market securities to 20% of its total assets.
+The fund will invest primarily in corporate bonds rated lower than BBB- by Standard & Poor's (S&P), Baa3 by Moody's Investors Services, Inc. (Moody's), or similarly rated by another nationally recognized statistical rating organization (NRSRO).
+It may invest up to 25% of its total assets in foreign securities; however, the fund will limit investments in emerging market securities to 20% of its total assets.
+Under normal circumstances, the fund will invest at least 80% of its net assets in fixed income securities rated at the time of purchase lower than BBB-.

 Delaware High Yield Opportunities Fund has an expense ratio of 1.81 percent.